-A hole inside a tooth created by harmful cavity bugs.
+A hole inside a tooth is created by harmful cavity bugs.
 Dental cavities can cause slight tooth sensitivity, particularly to cold and sweets.
 They can also be asymptomatic.
 If left untreated, dental cavities infiltrate the tooth pulp and cause abscess and infection.

 Composite resin (white filling)

 Material used to fill dental cavities and broken teeth.
-Composite resin is safe, effective and matches your tooth color.
+Composite resin is safe, effective, and matches your tooth color.
 Cosmetic dentists prefer using composite resins to other filling restoration material due to their natural appearance.

 A large restoration that replaces the majority of your tooth structure above the gum line.
-Crowns are used to fix teeth which can no longer be salvaged with a simple filling.
+Crowns are used to fix teeth that can no longer be salvaged with a simple filling.
 Crowns are typically made from gold, porcelain-fused-to-metal or ceramic material.

 Refer to cavity please.